ctg123/ctg-site/content/publication/full-stack-ml-synthetic-data-notebook/index.md

 ---
-title: Full Stack ML Synthetic data notebook
+title: Notebook mapping real-time ISS location
-subtitle: This notebook is built to run on AWS sagemaker.
-The example will walkthrough stages to deploy the trained model to production.
+subtitle: This notebook is built in Jupyter notebook in Jupyterlab and conda environment.
+The example will walkthrough interacting with a real time API tracking the location of the International Space Station.
+You can collect and save your own data in this example.
 publication_types:
   - "0"
   - "4"